jacobs0718/Face-Object-Detection-/README.md

 # Installation
 1. Run pip install -r requirements.txt

+# Using
+0. cap = cv2.VideoCapture(0) - 0 stands for camera number, if you have more thank 1 camera, you should change the number to use other camera.

+1. Run face_detection.py with python3 - python3 face_detection.py

 # Cascade Detection in OpenCV
 First we need to load the required XML classifiers.